Ayms/iAnonym/README.md

 * websocket protocol (server side) --> OK
 * websocket Tor protocol extension --> OK

-Related or to be considered (for TBD resolution, inspired or build-in, the requirement being that everything must work on all browsers and follow the existing (non absurd) standards and future ones) :
+Related or to be considered (for TBD resolution, inspired or built-in, the requirement being that everything must work into all browsers and follow the existing and future standards) :

 * [The W3C Webcrypto Working Group] (http://www.w3.org/2012/webcrypto/)
 * [The IETF JOSE (Javascript Object Signing and Encryption) Working Group] (http://tools.ietf.org/wg/jose/charters)